 Disciple Seminary Foundation is dedicated to supporting students at various levels of theological education.
 Their students are individuals who are exploring a call to ministry or who are in the process of receiving advanced degrees in theological education at the Master of Arts, Master of Divinity, or Doctoral level.

-For more information about the criteria and application process with DSF click here.
+Click for more information about the criteria and application process with DSF.
 Please Note: The Disciples Seminary Foundation Scholarship is distributed directly to the student, so there is no need to complete the School scholarship application materials unless you are applying for a School of Theology and Ministry scholarship as well.

 The Christian Church (Disciples of Christ) denomination offers a number of scholarships through its Disciples Home Missions office, as investments in persons preparing for ministry in the Christian Church (Disciples of Christ) in the United States and Canada.
 By completing an application, you will be considered for any scholarship for which you qualify.

-Available Scholarships (all with the one application): African American Scholarship Fund; David Tamotsu Kagiwada Memorial Scholarship (for Asian-American ministerial students); Disciple Chaplains’ Scholarship (for first-year seminarians); Edwin G. & Lauretta M. Michael Scholarship (for wives of Disciples clergy with Standing); Katherine J. Schutze Memorial Scholarship (for women seminary students); Lloyd and Iva Mattison Youth Ministry Scholarship (for seminary students focusing on Youth Ministry); Michelle Jackson Scholarship; Rowley/Wolfe Ministerial Education Scholarship (for seminary students); Soongook Choi; Star Supporter Scholarship/Loan (for African-American ministerial students).
-Click here, for the full scholarship description.
+Available Scholarships (all with the one application): African American Scholarship Fund; David Tamotsu Kagiwada Memorial Scholarship (for Asian-American ministerial students); Disciple Chaplains' Scholarship (for first-year seminarians); Edwin G. & Lauretta M. Michael Scholarship (for wives of Disciples clergy with Standing); Katherine J. Schutze Memorial Scholarship (for women seminary students); Lloyd and Iva Mattison Youth Ministry Scholarship for seminary students focusing on Youth Ministry); Michelle Jackson Scholarship; Rowley/Wolfe Ministerial Education Scholarship (or seminary students); Soongook Choi; Star Supporter Scholarship/Loan (for African-American ministerial students).
+See Disciples Home Missions, for the full scholarship description.

 To be eligible for any Disciples Home Missions' scholarships, the applicant must: be a member of a congregation in the Christian Church (Disciples of Christ) in the United States and Canada; be preparing for ministry in the Christian Church (Disciples of Christ) in the United States and Canada; know that GPA may be a determining factor in consideration of scholarships awarded; provide evidence of financial need; be enrolled as a full-time student (at least 9 credit hours per semester) in an ATS accredited seminary or school; be enrolled in an M.Div., or equivalent degree program; provide official transcript(s) of academic work; provide three references; one from each of the following persons: a regional minister from one of the 33 regions of the Christian Church (Disciples of Christ) in the United States and Canada from the region with which you are under care, the pastor of your home CC (DOC) congregation or from the CC (DOC) congregation wherein you are a member, and a professor (seminary or undergraduate).